shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 Note that the license is a 7-day trial license, but it can be reissued by doing the same procedure again when the license expires.
 After issuing the license, close TwinCAT XAE Shell and run `AUTDServer.exe` again.

-### Trouble shooting
+### Troubleshooting

-When you try to use a large number of devices, you may get an error like the one shown in the figure below.
+When you try to use many devices, you may get an error like the one shown in the figure below.

 <figure>
   <img src="https://raw.githubusercontent.com/shinolab/autd3/master/book/src/fig/Users_Manual/tcerror.jpg"/>